FDernawi/Module_2_Challenge/README.md

 # VBA-Challenge
-This repository will be made for the fulfilment of the module 2 challeneg
+This repository will be made for the fulfilment of the module 2 challenge